 Oxfordshire is a great place to grow up and be successful.
 But if there are problems in your life, you may need help to get the best start in life.

-Using computers, tablets and mobile phones to hurt, annoy or harass people is bullying.
-Learn how to protect yourself and help others fight cyberbullying.
+Using digital devices and mobile phones to hurt, annoy or harass people is bullying.
+Learn how to use digital devices safely and supportively.

-Domestic abuse is when someone is being hurt or victimised by their partner, boyfriend or girlfriend.
+Domestic abuse is when someone is being hurt or victimised by their partner.
+It is a crime and is never okay.

 Female Genital Mutilation (FGM) is when a girl’s genitals (private parts) are cut.
 This is illegal in the UK.